simul/simul.github.io/changelist.md

 Mon 27 May : PS4 API update and build fix.
 Mon 27 May : Delayed destruction for effects to prevent destroying in-use API objects when recompiling.
 Update skylight struct.
 Fri 24 May : Updated LightningRenderer.cpp to use MSAA.
 Updated CloudRenderer.cpp RenderRainMapTexture() and RenderCloudShadowTexture() Refined Debug Overlays due to new mono spaced font.
 Fix OpenGL cloud shadows.
 Fix rain map lookups in SFX/rain.sfx OverrideWind added back.
-Thu 23 May : Updated Rain shader using Reflection and Refraction.
-CloudRenderer.cpp split function into RenderCloudShadowTexture() and RenderRainMapTexture().
-Precipitation Regions dimension are drawn onto the rain map.
-VolumeQueryResult::rain_to_snow is updated from rain map. simul_clouds.sl split function GetRainAtOffsetKm() GetRainToSnowAtOffsetKm(). quaternion.sl quat_from_axis_angle_radians() and quat_from_axis_angle_degrees().
-Mon 20 May : QT fix
-Mon 20 May : CloudKeyframeEditWidget fix
-Mon 20 May : Fix for Simple DX11 and DX12 renderer examples

 <hr>